 Special thanks to Senior Care Nursing Home, especially Kim, Demetria, Valerie, Patrick, Lg, and Cindy.
 Also, a special thanks to Interim Hospice Nurses, Nicole and Sarah.

 Thanks to Chaplain Kara for all her prayers and kindness toward our Mother.

-To plant a tree in memory of Willa B. Thornton, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Willa B. Thornton, please visit our floral store.